omichels/omichels.github.io/zerodowntime-aks.md

 # How to achieve zero downtime of Kubernetes Services with Azure

-Upgrading of Kubernetes Cluster onto a new version is no easy task, but doable!
+Upgrading of a Kubernetes Cluster onto a new version is no easy task, but doable!
-The trick is to establish a workflow and stick to it.
-It looks like this:
+The trick is to establish a workflow and to stick to it.
+It can look something like this:

 ![Nodepools](nodepools_before.png)